Five Key Advantages to Working at an Employee-Owned Company

 Higher job satisfaction and security are just two reasons that getting hired at a company with an Employee Stock Ownership Plan, or ESOP, could be a good career move.

 Editor’s note: This is part one of a six-part series in which Peter Newman, CFA, of Peak Wealth Planning, explains the benefits of employee ownership for the U.S. workforce.
 There are more than 6,500 Employee Stock Ownership Plans, or ESOPs, in the U.S. covering almost 14 million employees.
-Part two of the series, about ESOP basics for employees, will arrive Oct.
-11.
+See below for links to the other articles in the series.

 2021 was the year of the “Great Resignation,” a phenomenon where a significant number of employees voluntarily left their jobs in search of better work conditions and increased job satisfaction.